hackiftekhar/IQListKit/README.md

 ### Step 1) Confirm our "UserCell" to "IQModelableCell" protocol

 #### What is IQModelableCell protocol? and how we should confirm it?
-The **IQModelableCell** protocol says that, whoever adopts me, have to expose a variable named **model** and it can be any type conforming to the [Hashable](https://developer.apple.com/documentation/swift/hashable).
+The **IQModelableCell** protocol says that, whoever adopts me, have to expose a variable named **model** and it can be any type confirming to the [Hashable](https://developer.apple.com/documentation/swift/hashable).

 Let's say we have **UserCell** like this:
 ```swift